Unreal-Dan/RekordBoxSongExporter/README.md

 You may close the launcher once the module has been injected into Rekordbox.

-Once the hack is loaded four output files that will appear in the folder of the Loader and Module, these files will be dynamically updated in different ways with different information.
+Once the hack is loaded four output files will appear in the folder of the Loader and Module, these files will be dynamically updated in different ways with different information.